-VPN (Virtual Private Network) is a technique for making safe connections between two computers.
-At SLU we also use VPN to be able to get access to internal resources in the SLU network, for example file storing, printing and internal computer systems, even when they are outside SLU's premises.
+VPN (Virtual Private Network) is a technology for making safe network connections between two nodes.
+At SLU, this is used to give users the possibility to access internal resources, for example file storage, printing and internal computer systems, even when they are outside SLU's premises.

 How do I start using VPN?

 To find out how to use VPN, you can read one of the user guides further down the page.

 Good to know

 We have four VPN servers.
 Primarily, you should use the VPN server that belongs to the place where you usually work.
 However, if this does not work, you can try connecting to another one until the error is fixed.
 Note that the configuration of the different servers differs and that it is not certain that you will access all resources from all servers.
 It is therefore important that you report the disruption to firstname.lastname@example.org so that we become aware of the problem.